Westwon

 Westwon disbanded in 1992 and Heal went on to form Cubanate with Graham Rayner.
+Marc Heal and Si Rapley later collaborated on Ashtrayhead's eponymous 1997 album.

 Demo Chart interview, 1990

 Demo Chart magazine was a short-lived title that promoted unsigned UK acts.
 An interview with Heal appeared in the May 1990 edition when Westwon reached number one in the magazine's chart.

 The Canadian label that Heal refers to, Brouhaha, called the interview "both fascinating and one-eyed".
 The Head of A&R for the label at the time claimed "the facts are that the label spent in excess of £70,000 recording and mixing, but Westwon refused to promote the first, eponymous album by insisting on a complete remix which would have cost an additional £25,000.
 Brouhaha, quite rightly, refused to do so, and this was the reason for the fallout.
 No management dispute, simply a change of the goalposts once the game has started, given that the band were involved in the creative process from day one.
 I believe the original album is an unreleased classic, and the label still retains ownership of the master tapes".